Exploration of Multiple Religious Belongings

 This book is essential reading for scholars of religious studies, philosophy, anthropology, and theology, as well as anyone interested in the evolving landscape of religious belonging in a globalized society.

-Daan Frans Oostveen is a postdoctoral research fellow at the Department of Philosophy, National Taiwan University and a lecturer at the University of Amsterdam, the Netherlands.
-A scholar of religion and a philosopher, they are editor-in-chief of the academic journal Future Humanities.
-They are a founding member of the New European Humanities in the 21st Century Network, which works on connecting innovative research on the humanities in Europe for the World Humanities Report.
-Their research interests include critical religion, comparative philosophy, psychedelic humanities, and posthumanism.
-Their commitment to fostering critical thinking and dialogue within academia reflects their dedication to advancing understanding in complex cultural contexts.
+Daan F. Oostveen is Assistant Professor of Philosophy and Religion at the University of Humanistic Studies and Lecturer of Future Belongings at the University of Amsterdam.
+He is Editor-in-Chief of the academic journal Future Humanities.
+He is a founding member of the New European Humanities in the 21st Century Network, which works on connecting innovative research on the humanities in Europe for the World Humanities Report.
+He had research fellowships at Renmin University of China in Beijing and National Taiwan University in Taipei.
+Oostveen's research interests include critical religion, comparative philosophy, psychedelic humanities, and posthumanism.
+His commitment to fostering critical thinking and dialogue within academia reflects their dedication to advancing understanding in complex cultural contexts.

 More from this author